 48-inch OLED TVs have well and truly arrived.
-While they were out in force in relatively small numbers last year when they first launched, the compact OLED TV panel size is now appearing in more places than ever.
+When they first launched there weren't many to choose from.
+But fast-forward to the end of 2021 and the compact OLED TV panel size is now appearing in more places than ever.

-What you'll find below are our top picks for 48-inch OLED TVs ranked by their price-to-performance ratio by our expert reviewers.
+Below you'll find our top selection of the best 48-inch OLED TVs ranked by their price-to-performance ratio by our expert reviewers.

 Best 48-inch OLED TVs in 2021

 The LG C1 is the follow-up to last year's CX, which was the first 48-inch OLED TV to make it to market.
 It's only a little bit more pricey than its older cousin, and makes for a great form factor with a quality OLED picture.